Wealthfront Tax-Loss Harvesting White Paper

 As you can see Scenario 2 results in a significant overall tax savings even though all of the realized losses are ultimately balanced with an equivalent realized gain.
 The positive economic benefit that results from this scenario can be attributed to the reinvestment of the tax savings and the significant difference in tax rates between short-term capital gains and long-term capital gains.

-The value of tax-loss harvesting is maximized if your portfolio is never liquidated.
+The value of Tax-Loss Harvesting is maximized if your portfolio is never liquidated.
 This is possible even when you expect to employ your portfolio for your retirement needs.
 For example, you can place your appreciated assets in a Charitable Remainder Trust (CRT) or similar vehicle – generating income for yourself in retirement while donating the remainder of your portfolio to a non-profit organization of your choice.
-Because non-profits are not taxed, they are able to sell your highly appreciated assets and generate retirement income for you with no regard to the basis or tax-liability of those assets.
+Because nonprofits are not taxed, they are able to sell your highly appreciated assets and generate retirement income for you with no regard to the cost basis or tax liability of those assets.

-Tax-loss harvesting is generally valuable for all taxable investors who have a long-term investment horizon.
+Tax-Loss Harvesting is generally valuable for all investors with taxable accounts who have a long-term investment horizon.
 Harvested losses can be applied to offset both capital gains and up to $3,000 in ordinary income annually.
 Furthermore, any losses that cannot be applied in a given tax year can be carried over indefinitely to offset future income and capital gains.

-For taxable accounts, Wealthfront offers the Wealthfront daily tax-loss harvesting service for no additional charge.
+For taxable accounts, Wealthfront offers the Wealthfront Tax-Loss Harvesting service for no additional charge.
 We monitor your portfolio daily to look for opportunities to harvest losses on the ETFs that represent each asset class in your portfolio.
-Under the right circumstances we will sell one of your ETFs that is trading at a loss and replace it with an alternative ETF that tracks a different, but highly correlated index to maintain the risk and return characteristics of your portfolio.
-We will then hold that alternative ETF in your portfolio for a minimum of 30 days to avoid wash sales (described below).
-We will not sell the alternative ETF until it can be sold for a loss (which will generate additional tax-loss harvesting benefit).
+Under the right circumstances, we will sell one of your ETFs that is trading at a loss and replace it with an alternative ETF that tracks a different, but highly correlated index to maintain the risk and return characteristics of your portfolio.
+We will then hold that alternative ETF in your portfolio for a minimum of 30 days to avoid wash sales, which are described below.
+We will not sell the alternative ETF until it can be sold for a loss, which will generate additional Tax-Loss Harvesting benefit.

-The following two tables list the primary and alternative ETFs we use to represent each asset class, their associated indexes, expense ratios and correlations in weekly returns between the primary and alternative ETFs estimated using the longest common available period of data ending on October 31, 2017.
+The following two tables list the primary and alternative ETFs we use to represent each asset class, their associated indexes, expense ratios and correlations in monthly returns between the primary and alternative ETFs estimated using the longest common available period of data ending on December 31, 2023.

-Our asset class level tax-loss harvesting strategy uses a cost-benefit analysis framework to evaluate potential harvesting opportunities for each ETF lot currently trading below its cost basis as follows:
+Our asset class level Tax-Loss Harvesting strategy uses a cost-benefit analysis framework to evaluate potential harvesting opportunities for each ETF lot currently trading below its cost basis.
+Cost is measured in two ways:

-Cost captures the trading cost of selling the primary ETF and buying the secondary ETF.
-(Note: this cost is just the bid-ask spread of the two ETFs because Wealthfront clients never incur any commissions.)
+Trading Cost: this is the cost of selling the primary ETF and buying the secondary ETF.
+The trading cost for each ETF is simply the estimated bid-ask spread.
+Wealthfront clients never incur any commissions from trading.

-Threshold is an estimate of the expected future harvesting benefit which is modeled by assessing the likelihood that a better harvesting opportunity is available by waiting longer to perform the tax-loss harvesting trade (and thus potentially capturing more of the ETF’s decline).
+Opportunity Cost: This is not a true “cost”, but an estimate of the expected future harvesting benefit, which is modeled by assessing the likelihood that a better harvesting opportunity is available by waiting longer to perform the Tax-Loss Harvesting trade (and thus potentially capturing a larger decline).
 Expected return and volatility of each asset class are used as parameters in this estimate.

 - We sell the specific ETF lot to recognize a loss, and

-- We purchase the same dollar amount of a similar, but not substantially identical, ETF (see the table above for the alternative ETFs we use for each asset class) to maintain the desired asset class exposure.
+- We purchase the same dollar amount of a similar, but not substantially identical, ETF (see Table 2 for the alternative ETFs we use for each asset class) to maintain the desired asset class exposure.

 We evaluate every ETF tax lot in each eligible account every day, and execute trades when our system identifies the necessary conditions.